Advice > Software engineering

 As you can see from the complex questions above, there is a lot of ground to cover when it comes to system design interview preparation.
 So it’s best to take a systematic approach to make the most of your practice time.

-Below, you’ll find three preparation steps with links to free resources.
+Below, you’ll find a prep plan with links to free resources.
 You can also refer to our system design interview prep guide and our list of 19 system design interview tips from ex-interviewers.

 Otherwise, let's start with preparation step 1.